 T-shirt quilts are also popular choices for students going away to college.
-Their old graphic tees, turned into a quilt, keeps some of their favorite memories right there with them.
+Their old graphic tees turned into a quilt, keep some of their favorite memories right there with them.
 Or, use old blue jeans to make a tough quilt that can withstand whatever wear college might bring.
 Remember, in most dorms, students use their beds as a couch and as a study center as well as for sleeping.
 Piece together some denim squares with the seams toward the front to make a rag quilt.

-To keep family close to heart, make a photo quilt for your college student to carry to the dorm.
+To keep family close to your heart, make a photo quilt for your college student to carry to the dorm.
 Ask friends to loan you some of their favorite pics with your student.
 Transfer them to fabric quilt blocks with transfer paper or by using your favorite method of printing directly to fabric.
 Then, piece the blocks together.
-If you have a lot of pics, try transferring them to one large white or neutral colored piece of fabric (they’ll show up better) and make a whole cloth quilt collage.
+If you have a lot of pics, try transferring them to one large white or neutral-colored piece of fabric (they’ll show up better) and make a whole cloth quilt collage.
 You can tie the quilt, or quilt it using your favorite stitching pattern.
 Even simple lines look great!

 If the student you are sending off to college likes quilting, too, enlist some help from him or her.
 The extra time spent with you sharing your love for quilting is a priceless memory that will always be attached to the quilt you made together.
 For more fun, invite friends to join you and turn it into a quilting party.
-It’s a great send off for your college student and his/her friends!
+It’s a great send-off for your college student and his/her friends!

 One thing to keep in mind when quilting for the dorm – wall hangings may not be the best idea.
 Most schools have regulations about how things may be hung on walls.
 Don’t expect to be able to use mounting hardware or even simple nails on dorm walls.
-If you simply must make a wall quilt, make sure it is light weight enough to hang with removable adhesive hooks (if your school will allow even that).
+If you simply must make a wall quilt, make sure it is lightweight enough to hang with removable adhesive hooks (if your school will allow even that).